 Here it gets very interesting.
 On the left is the stone of Johan Frederick Weilbach, the first Weilbach on the farm.
 And on the left his wife Catharina Johanna Weilbach, born as Pistorius, born 27-Aug-1859, died 17-April-1943.

 In the background is a combined grave stone of some of the Pistorius people.
 And that came about because the remains were transferred from Maccauvlei to this site.
 The grave stones from that location were collected and are placed around the perimeter of this site.
-One of the names on the combined stone is C.August, that must have been Carl August Pistorius, see the Maccauvlei story on the Viljoensdrift webpage.
+I have written down the names and dates as far as I can read the inscriptions, from right to left: 1.
+Gerrit J W Pistorius, geb 1853 gest 1861

 The interest in old railway installations is what brought me to the farm.
 There was actually a siding on the farm with the name Weilbach.
 More details are covered by my web page on the disused rail.